wuciawe/wuciawe.github.io/_posts/2014-09-17-installing-linux-debian,-arch.md

 For cgdisk, the Hex code 8300 is for Linux Filesystem, and 8200 is for swap.

-I choose first partition with 200M for boot, and second one with 30G and 8300 Hex code for `/`, and third one with 4G and 8200 Hex code for `swap`, and remaining disk space with 8300 Hex code for `/home`.
+I choose first partition with 512M for boot, and second one with 30G and 8300 Hex code for `/`, and third one with 4G and 8200 Hex code for `swap`, and remaining disk space with 8300 Hex code for `/home`.

 After that, format these partitions with:

 {% highlight console %}
-mkfs.ext2 /dev/sda1
+mkfs.fat -F32 /dev/sda1
 mkfs.ext4 /dev/sda2
 mkfs.ext4 /dev/sda4
 mkswap /dev/sda3